JJohnson1988/AirProxy/README.md

 **IMPORTANT**: *You still need some sort of custom mDNS/Avahi service to pair with this script, assuming your current multicast broadcast service is also incompatible.
 I've included a sample Avahi service, but yours needs to fit (relatively) closely with your specific printer!*

-It's also possible you don't need the proxy script at all, and all you need is an updated mDNS service!
-If that's the case, your situation and solution has become a lot easier.
+It's also possible you don't need the proxy script at all, and all you need is an updated mDNS service file!
+If that's the case, your situation and solution has become a lot simpler.